Foreclosures

 Owner/occupants are given preference by some sellers of foreclosures.

-Seller may impose unusual or special conditions on the transaction.
+The seller may impose unusual or special conditions on the transaction.